No to San Diego school layoffs! Defend the right to high quality public education!

 Governor Jerry Brown, California Democrats and the unions claimed the passage of Proposition 55 would “save public education” and prevent the firing of teachers, custodians, counselors and others.
 This was a lie.
 The regressive sales tax on working people and token tax increase on the wealthy has resolved nothing.

 The state’s general fund for education has reached its lowest level since 1973.
 Some $8.1 billion has been stripped away from public education, and another $2 billion from higher education since the financial collapse of 2008.
-While both political parties bailed out Wall Street and the financial criminals who crashed the economy, most US states are spending less on schools today than was spent in 2007.
+While both political parties bailed out Wall Street and the financial criminals who crashed the economy, most US states are spending less on schools today than in 2007.

 Thirty-nine California school districts have indicated they will be facing financial hardship over the next two years, but the same is true across the country.
 In response to budget deficits in Chicago, school officials have threatened to close schools three weeks early, furloughing teachers and staff and forcing hundreds of thousands of households to scramble for childcare.